x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-on-the-web/increase-the-space-used-by-inbox-rules.md

 - There isn't a maximum number of rules that users can create.

 - The quota for Inbox rules applies only to _enabled_ rules.
 There's no restriction on the number of _disabled_ rules that a mailbox can have.
-However, the _total size_ of rules that are enabled or active in the mailbox can't exceed the quota value.
+However, the _total size_ of rules that are enabled or active in the mailbox can't exceed the quota value

 ## What do you need to know before you begin?

 - Estimated time to complete each procedure: 5 minutes or less.

 - You need to be assigned permissions before you can perform this procedure or procedures.
 To see what permissions you need, see the "Mailbox settings" entry in the [Feature permissions in Exchange Online](../../permissions-exo/feature-permissions.md) topic.

 - You can only use Exchange Online PowerShell to perform the procedure in this topic.
 To connect to Exchange Online PowerShell, see [Connect to Exchange Online PowerShell](https://docs.microsoft.com/powershell/exchange/exchange-online/connect-to-exchange-online-powershell/connect-to-exchange-online-powershell).

 > [!TIP]
 > Having problems?
 Ask for help in the Exchange forums.
 Visit the forums at [Exchange Online](https://go.microsoft.com/fwlink/p/?linkId=267542) or [Exchange Online Protection](https://go.microsoft.com/fwlink/p/?linkId=285351).

 ## Use Exchange Online PowerShell to increase the limit for Inbox rules